-The xStack® DGS-3400 Series support SNMP versions 1, 2c, and 3.
-The administrator may specify which version of SNMP to use to monitor and control the Switch.
+The Switch supports SNMP versions 1, 2c, and 3.
+You can specify which version of SNMP you want to use to monitor and control the Switch.
 The three versions of SNMP vary in the level of security provided between the management station and the network device.